MusicDataset/md_homepage/content/musics/m/MomentMusicalOp.94No.1inCMajor(1)-Franz Schubert.md

 ---
-title: Franz Schubert - Moment Musical Op.
+title: Moment Musical Op.
 94 No. 1 in C Major (1)
 description: This is the description for Moment Musical Op.
 94 No. 1 in C Major by Franz Schubert
 composers: [Franz Schubert]
 periods: [Romantic]